zgabievi/awesome-fe-resources/README.md

 - [howler.js](https://howlerjs.com) - Audio library for the modern web. howler.js makes working with audio in JavaScript easy and reliable across all platforms.
 - [Video.js](https://videojs.com) - Make your player yours with the world's most popular open source HTML5 player framework
 - [BundlePhobia](https://bundlephobia.com) - find the cost of adding a npm package to your bundle
+- [Dinero.js](https://sarahdayan.github.io/dinero.js/) - is a library for working with monetary values in JavaScript.

 #### JS Testing
 - [Mirage JS](https://miragejs.com) - Mirage JS is an API mocking library that lets you build, test and share a complete working JavaScript application without having to rely on any backend services.